Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This Notice of Privacy Practices (the “Notice”) describes how Mindbloom Medical Group, P.C., Mindbloom Provider Group, P.A., and Mindbloom Medical Group of California, P.C. (“we” or “our”) may use and disclose your protected health information to carry out treatment, payment or business operations and for other purposes that are permitted or required by law.
+This Notice of Privacy Practices (the “Notice”) describes how Mindbloom Medical, P.C., Mindbloom Provider Group, P.A., Mindbloom Medical Group of California, P.C., Mindbloom Medical NJ, P.C., and Mindbloom Medical KS, P.A. (“we” or “our”) may use and disclose your protected health information to carry out treatment, payment or business operations and for other purposes that are permitted or required by law.
 This Notice also describes your rights to access and control your protected health information.

 Uses and disclosures of protected health information: